CTFEDs/UXSouthAfrica2015Workshop/workshop-structure-2.md

 ### Converge

 * As a table, start narrowing down ideas.
-Vote for the best idea, and work on it together.
+Vote for your favourite idea, and work on it together.
 * What **Future Friendly Principles** are you using?

 ## Leaving